Hair Towel Crochet Pattern: Free Printable PDF

 You will need worsted-weight cotton or cotton-blend yarn, a 5.0 mm (H-8) crochet hook, a yarn needle for weaving in ends, and optionally a button or loop for closure.

 If you enjoyed this guide, you might also love our tutorials on Crochet Border Patterns 2, and Mothers Day Crochet Gifts.
-Each one comes with free patterns and step-by-step instructions perfect for crocheters of all skill levels.
+Each one comes with free patterns and step-by-step instructions suited to crocheters of all skill levels.